 |Height||Male: 17 to 20 inches (43-51 cm)

 The Red heeler Dog thrives on change and new experiences, and many handlers find training the breed challenging for this reason.
 A Blue heeler Dog can excel in obedience competition.

 Size, Proportion, Substance

-Size: The Australian Cattle Dog (also called the Blue Heeler) weighs approximately 30 to 62 pounds; males are 17 to 20 inches in height, while females are 17 to 19 inches.
+- Size: The Blue Heeler (Australian Cattle Dog) weighs approximately 30 to 62 pounds; males are 17 to 20 inches in height, while females are 17 to 19 inches.

-The head is strong and must be in balance with other proportions of the dog and in keeping with its general conformation.
+The head is strong and must balance other proportions of the dog and keep with its general conformation.

 Neck, Topline, Body